ShivamBhosale/BreatheBeat/README.md

-# BreatheBeat - Take a break
+# BreatheBeat: Your Meditation Companion

 ## Overview